sarahghanei/django-social/README.md

-there are source code for (django-social) course in this repository.
+there are source codes for (django-social) course in this repository.